kiosion/dotfiles/README.md

 <br>
 <h2 align="center">Installation</h2>

-The install script included is intended for my pc and *will* overwrite files as well as implement my fstab and grub.
-If there are pieces of my configs you like, clone the repo and manually move files into place.
+The install scripts included in each OS dir are intended for my devices and *will* overwrite files as well as implement system-specific configurations. *If there are pieces of my configs you like, clone the repo and manually move files into place.*

 Run: `git clone git@github.com:kiosion/dotfiles.git kio-dotfiles/`